chrisstpierre/O2/README.md

 # O~2~ - A Breath of Fresh Air for Rust Web Development

-## TBD: Crate is in development, not yet released
+## TBD: Crate is in development, not yet released.
+It does not work now.

 Fixes the fragmented Rust web development space by using composable traits to provide a consistent and ergonomic API for web development.
 Allows you to build web applications using a set of composable traits that can be mixed and matched to suit your needs.